Google Auth Module

 Enable Google authentication

-The setup is performed in three steps, on both Space and Google side:
+The setup is performed in four steps, on the both Space and Google sides:

 Get a Redirect URI from Space.
 This URI is generated by Space to identify the source of each login request to Google.